MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/walkthrough-blazor-webassembly-single-tenant.md

 - Access to a [Common Data Service environment with a database](https://docs.microsoft.com/power-platform/admin/create-environment#create-an-environment-with-a-database)
 - A Common Data Service user with a security role that provides read access to the Account and Contact entities
-- Application Administrator, Application Developer, Cloud Application Administrator, or Hybrid Identity Administrator role access to the AAD tenant that the Common Data Service environment uses.
+- Application Administrator, Application Developer, Cloud Application Administrator, or Hybrid Identity Administrator role access to the Azure AD tenant that the Common Data Service environment uses.
 - Understanding of the C# programming language
 - Understanding of ASP.NET Core Blazor is helpful but not required
 - The latest version of Visual Studio 2019 with the **ASP.NET and web development** workload installed.